eoineoineoin/glTF_Physics/extensions/2.0/Khronos/KHR_physics_rigid_bodies/README.md

 ## Overview

-This extension defines a set of properties which may be added to glTF nodes, making them suitable for rigid body simulation.
+This extension defines a set of properties which may be added to glTF nodes, making them suitable for rigid body dynamics simulation.
 Such a simulation may update node transforms, effectively animating node transforms procedurally in a physically plausible manner.

 Properties added by this extension include:

-- Collision geometry, used to determine when nodes are physically overlapping.
+- Collision shapes, used to determine when nodes are physically overlapping.
   - Collision filters, which allow for control over which pairs of nodes should collide.
+  - Physics materials, which describe how pairs of objects react to collisions.
 - Joints, which describe physical connections between nodes.
 - Mass and velocity, describing the movement of nodes.

+The following diagram augments the overview diagram in the [main glTF repository](https://github.com/KhronosGroup/glTF) and shows the relationships between new properties added by this extension and existing objects in the glTF specification.

 ![Object relationship diagram](figures/Overview.png)
-This diagram augments the overview diagram in the [main glTF repository](https://github.com/KhronosGroup/glTF).

 Note, amongst rigid body engines which exist today, there are a wide variety of approximations and solving strategies in use which result in differing behavior.
 As such, the same asset is very likely to behave differently in different simulation engines or with different settings applied to one simulation engine.
 An implementation should make a best effort to implement this specification within those limitations; this requires some discretion on the part of the implementer - for example, a video game is very likely willing to accept inaccuracies which would be unacceptable in a robotic training application.